Matsudaira Yoshinaga: During the end of the Tokugawa Shogunate

-On October 1867, Yoshinobu resigned as shōgun, returning political power to the Imperial Court, but tried to maintain Tokugawa hegemony as the most powerful of the feudal lords.
+In October 1867, Yoshinobu resigned as shōgun, returning political power to the Imperial court, but tried to maintain Tokugawa hegemony as the most powerful of the feudal lords.
 In the subsequent Boshin War, Shungaku acted as an intermediary until the final surrender of the pro-Tokugawa forces in 1869.
 In 1868, his court rank was elevated to Junior Second Rank, and his courtesy title to Gon-Chūnagon.
 His court rank became Senior Second Rank in 1869.

 After Meiji restoration

-In new Meiji government he served in a number of cabinet-equivalent posts, including Chief Executive of Internal Affairs, but soon resigned all posts in protest of the domination of the Meiji government by members of the former Chōshū and Satsuma domains.
+In the new Meiji government Shungaku served in a number of cabinet-equivalent posts, including Chief Executive of Internal Affairs, but soon resigned all posts in protest at the domination of the Meiji government by members of the former Chōshū and Satsuma domains.

 In 1870, Shungaku invited William Elliot Griffis to Japan as an oyatoi gaikokujin to teach in Fukui.

 Together with Ikeda Mochimasa and Date Munenari, he helped write the Tokugawa reiten roku, a compilation of records of Tokugawa shogunate ritual protocol, in 1881.
-He was also awarded the Order of the Rising Sun, second class in 1881 and his court rank was promoted to Junior First Rank in 1888.
+He was also awarded the Order of the Rising Sun, second class in 1881 and his court rank was raised to Junior First Rank in 1888.
 He was awarded the Order of the Rising Sun, first class in 1889.

-Shungaku died at age of 63 in 1890.
-His death poem is "Even if I become one of countless souls, I would soar up to heaven and protect Emperor's reign for our nation (Naki-kazu-ni/Yoshiya-iru-tomo/Amakakeri/Miyo-wo-Mamoramu/Sume-kuni-no-tame)".
-His tomb is located at the temple Kaian-ji in Shinagawa, Tokyo.
+Shungaku died aged 63 in 1890.
+His death poem is "Even if I become one of countless souls, I would soar up to heaven and protect the Emperor's reign for our nation (Naki-kazu-ni/Yoshiya-iru-tomo/Amakakeri/Miyo-wo-Mamoramu/Sume-kuni-no-tame)".
+His tomb is located in the temple Kaian-ji in Shinagawa, Tokyo.